 Expensive for a kit of 10 oils compared to the others on our list – but fans swear by the quality.

-A set of six therapeutic-grade essential oil blends precisely blended for a variety of purposes.
+A set of six therapeutic-grade essential oils that are FDA and SGS approved.
 Praised for their pleasant aromas that aren't overpowering or weak.

+All-natural essential oils free of harsh chemicals.
 Delivers a strong, pleasant aroma in a 100% undiluted formula.
-Comes with a dropper.
-Gets rave reviews for its long-lasting scent.
+Popular for its long-lasting scent.

 A variety set with 14 popular oils.
 100% pure.
 Nicely packaged – a good pick for gift-giving or for novice users.

-Each bottle is small – only 5 ml. each.
+Each bottle is small – only 5 milliliters each.
 While some of the scents are quite strong, others are weak and don't seem to last.

 Essential oils extracted from plants (literally taking the “essence” of the scent and flavor of the plant or herb) have been used for medicinal and wellness purposes for centuries.
 Sometimes the benefits come from rubbing the oils into the skin but they can also be added to warm baths or misters to inhale for aromatherapy benefits.
 Depending on the oil, they can be used to ease headaches or muscle pain, help with emotional issues like anxiety and stress.